beekill95/cis_194_intro_to_haskell/README.md

 For the two fall semesters,
-I will just cover the topics that are interesting to me: testing, gloss, and functional reactive programming.
+I will just cover the topics that are interesting to me: testing, gloss, functional reactive programming, and lenses.

 ## Assignments